7 min read

 Trustees can advance capital if circumstances justify it, giving flexibility for modern and blended families without losing long-term protection.

-Additional trusts can be included within any Protection Package for £150 each, whether for an individual or couple.
+Additional trusts can be included within any Protection Package for £150 each.

 Example: a client choosing a Property Life Interest Trust may also add two Vulnerable Person’s Trusts to provide extra protection for specific beneficiaries, adding £300 in total.